EuenSkreuen/Simulointi/README.md

 - priorities
 - monitoring - does SimPy have it's own monitoring-unit we could use?
-- maybe do more comments to the code
+- maybe write more comments inside the code